itkhanz/Appium-Mobile-App-Testing/Appium-qavbox/README.md

 * [SLF4J Logback Tutorial - mykong](https://mkyong.com/logging/slf4j-logback-tutorial/)
 * [SLF4J Logback Tutorial - mykong](https://mkyong.com/logging/slf4j-logback-tutorial/)
 * [A Guide To Logback](https://www.baeldung.com/logback)
+* `Lombok` annotations are used to build the POJOs for `appliations.json`, and then the POJOs are converted to Map of app specific options via `jackson-databind`
 * Run the desired tests from Intellij IDE.
 * `test_androidLaunch` and `test_iOSLaunch` tests will validate if the devices and apps are successfully setup and appium server is up and running.